 Below we set out the documents and items you must carry whenever you are behind the wheel in Spain, as well as some general driving tips to help things go smoothly and hassle free!

-If you have previously driven around different European countries, you are probably well aware that driving requirements differ around the continent.
-So, before you start your journey to either travel around Spain or through it, we want to provide you with as much information as possible to ensure that are fully prepared by having the required items and documents and being aware of the laws which apply to motorists.
+If you have previously driven in mainland Europe, you are probably well aware that driving requirements can differ from country to country.
+So, before you start your journey in or through Spain we want to provide you with as much information as possible to ensure that you are fully prepared.

 - The photo and paper counterpart of your full UK driving license.
 If you don’t have your photo license, we recommend that you carry your passport (it is a legal requirement to carry your passport anyway) and International Driving Permit.

 - The original vehicle registration document or hire certificate.